 Santa Claus is coming to town

 This December Federation Square is getting a very festive makeover.
 Head over from Friday, November 30 to check out all the Christmas decorations.
 There will be a 16-metre Christmas tree, nightly projection art, a giant light-up bauble you can walk through (or take selfies with) and concerts every Friday.
+You can also get a photo with Santa, regardless of your naughty or nice levels.

 The eastern end of Collins Street is known for its luxury retailers and my do those big money brands know how to kit themselves out for Christmas.
 Stroll along the street to check out the stores Christmas displays (the Cartier decorations are particularly glitzy) even if you can’t afford to buy from them.
 Then stop by Collins Place to see the giant Christmas tree.